SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco is proud of its historical transportation options.
 In addition to our famed cable cars, you will also find vintage San Francisco streetcars.

-There was a second line called the E Embarcadero.
-It ran between Fisherman's Wharf along the Embarcadero and past Oracle Park.
-It ended near the Caltrain Station in the South of Market District.
+There was a second line called the E Embarcadero, which ran from Fisherman's Wharf along the Embarcadero, past Oracle Park all the way to the Caltrain Station in the South of Market District.

 They also run about two to three times faster than a cable car.